pmlod/portfolio/topics/Lexical density.md

-[prod_name]: "ContentLab"
 # Lexical density

-Lexical density is a measurement of the complexity of a language sample.
-It is commonly expressed as the proportion of lexical units (content words) either to functional units (grammatical words) or to higher-level structures such as sentences and clauses.
-The latter method is the one implemented by [prod_name].
+Lexical density is a measurement of the complexity of a language sample, expressed as the proportion of lexical units (content words) either to functional units (grammatical words) or to higher-level structures such as sentences and clauses.
+It is given by:

 $$
 L_d = \frac{N_l}{N_h} \times 100